 - Launch the new site entirely independently of the old one (host IP, WHOIS, new content).

-- Don’t link the new site and penalised or banned site together.
+- Don’t link the new site and penalized or banned site together.

-- Don’t associate the sites via Google Webmaster Tools and Google Analytics.
+- Don’t associate the sites via Google Search Console and Google Analytics.

 - Assume you’ll need to submit “updates” to any linking text in old guest posts.

 Monitor your website